andrewcooke/ParserCombinator.jl/README.md

 root = parse_dict(my_graph)

-for graph in root[:graph]  # there could be multple graphs
+for graph in root[:graph]  # there could be multiple graphs
     for node in graph[:node]
         println("node $(node[:id])")
     end